UpekshaIndeewari/Spatial-Database-Design-and-Query-Optimization-using-PostgreSQL-PostGIS-ArcGIS-Pro/README.md

 This repository contains all the files associated with the project, including:

--SQL Files: Scripts for creating and managing database and tables.
+1. SQL Files: Scripts for creating and managing database and tables.
--Text Files:Scripts for creating and managing database and tables.
+2. Text Files:Scripts for creating and managing database and tables.
--CSV Files: Data files used for importing or exporting information into the database.
+3. CSV Files: Data files used for importing or exporting information into the database.
+4. Project Report: PDF documents describe the details of the project